Joe Schofield: Stoke

 He returned to Stoke as manager during World War I, and led the team in 1915–16, 1916–17, 1917–18, and 1918–19.
-The club competed in the Lancashire Section of the war league, and Stoke actually finished first in the Primary Competition in 1917–18, beating teams such as Manchester City, Manchester United, and Liverpool.
-However the competition was not considered to be competitive, and the games and achievements are not recognised by the Football League.
+The club competed in the Lancashire Section of the War League, and Stoke finished first in the Primary Competition in 1917–18, beating teams such as Manchester City, Manchester United, and Liverpool.
+However, the competition was not considered competitive, and the games and achievements were not recognised by the Football League.
 Schofield did not take charge at Stoke for the return of league action in 1919–20, having been replaced by Arthur Shallcross.

 Port Vale

 Schofield remained in the Potteries after leaving the Victoria Ground, and was appointed as the secretary of Port Vale in March 1920, taking over from Tom Holford.
 Schofield was a 'man of well-balanced judgement', 'the player's friend, confidant and counsellor' with a knack of discovering and developing promising players.
 Vale ended the 1919–20 season in 13th place in the Second Division.

 In preparation for the 1920–21 campaign, he signed full-back Bob Pursell from Liverpool, as well as inside-forward Tom Page from St Mirren, and right-half Freddy Price from Wolverhampton Wanderers.
 He sold William Aitken to Newcastle United for a fee of £2,500.
-Vale beat Potteries derby rivals Stoke home and away, but their form suffered heavily with the sale of top-scorer Bobby Blood to West Bromwich Albion for a club record £4,000 in February.
+Vale beat Potteries derby rivals Stoke home and away.
+Still, their form suffered heavily with the sale of top-scorer Bobby Blood to West Bromwich Albion for a club record £4,000 in February.
 His side eventually finished 17th, six points clear of bottom club Stockport County.

 For the 1921–22 campaign he signed Jack Hampson from Aston Villa for £1,000; Albert Pearson from Liverpool; half-back Ernest Collinge; centre-half from Nottingham Forest Robert Firth (a future Real Madrid manager); young Scottish midfielder Bob Connelly; and forward Billy Agnew from Falkirk.
 Despite this activity, the team were defeated five times in their first six games.
-They remained rock bottom until a remarkable turn around in form saw them go unbeaten in nine games from 4 February to 1 April.
+They remained rock bottom until a remarkable turnaround in form saw them go unbeaten in nine games from 4 February to 1 April.
 Vale eventually finished 18th, three points ahead of relegated Bradford Park Avenue.
 At the end of the season £3,000 was trimmed from the wage bill by letting go of Bob Pursell, who had broken his leg; aged half-back Joe Brough who was said to have felt 'worn out'; 38-year-old stopper Walter Smith; forward Albert Pearson; 35-year-old Robert Firth; and 33-year-old Jack Peart.